 - Take into account your holiday schedule – Other factors to consider when planning include your work schedule and travel plans.
-If you plan on working during the holidays, perhaps it’s better for the other parent to supervise your children (if he/she is free as well), rather than having them sit around the house on their own.
-If you wish to take a trip out of town with the kids, you need the other parent’s permission to do so.
+If you plan on working during the holidays, perhaps it’s better for the other parent to supervise your children (if he/she is free as well), rather than having them sit around the house on their own or with a daycare provider.
+If you wish to take a trip out of town with the kids, you may need the other parent’s permission to do so.

 - Be willing to compromise – If you can’t have the kids on Thanksgiving or Christmas this year, you can still make the holiday season an enjoyable one.
 The willingness to compromise can ensure the season goes as smoothly as possible—and save current and future headaches.
 You can alternate holidays every other year, split the holiday in half, or even schedule the holiday twice.

 - Ask your children – Even before you start planning everything out with your spouse, ask your kids how they want to spend the holidays.
 Perhaps there is a certain holiday gathering or activity they consider special to them.
 If their wishes seem reasonable, do your best to accommodate them.
 Again, think of the children first.

 - Take care of yourself – If you don’t have the children for a specific holiday, you have the opportunity to plan something fun for yourself.
 Whether it’s traveling out of town or spending time with your friends, you can still enjoy the season while the kids are with the other parent.